-The review panel consider the actions taken by each organisation as part of the case, and determine the adequacy of those actions.
+The review panel considers the actions taken by each organisation as part of the case, and determines the adequacy of those actions.
 The panel may decide that inadequate action was taken, and recommend that further action be taken to resolve the case.
 The victim will be informed of any recommendations made, which will include timescales and individuals or organisations responsible for further action.
-The outcome of a meeting may also include recommendations about service provision more generally, so that identified gaps in the anti-social behaviour casework or the community trigger can be resolved and bridged.
+The outcome of a meeting may also include recommendations about service provision more generally, so that identified gaps in the anti-social behaviour casework processes can be resolved and bridged.